warpech/QuickReply/README.md

    - ...because the problem is solved.
    - ...because all of the items are tracked in other issues.

-If the issue includes the above message 3 times the reply will also close the issue.
+If the issue includes the above message 3 times the reply will also close the issue with a nuke icon.

+The extension also provides a leader board (users who have the most quick replies).